-Any federally tax-exempt income dividends you received from American Funds in 2014 are subject to special state income tax considerations.
-(These dividends are reported in Box 10 of Form 1099-DIV and on your year-end statement.)
+Any federally tax-exempt income dividends you received from American Funds in 2018 are subject to special state income tax considerations.
+(These dividends are reported in Box 11 of Form 1099-DIV.)

 American Funds Short-Term Tax-Exempt Bond Fund®